On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Results

-and because $r(t)$ is locally integrable, the requirement of Lemma 3 is automatically satisfied.
-We will use these facts frequently.
+and because $r(t)$ is locally integrable, the requirement of Lemma \ref{Lemma3} is automatically satisfied.
+We use these facts frequently.

-Later, we often need the boundedness of $c(t)$ in the proof.
-Therefore, we present two more lemmas.\footnote{One might think that if Lemma 5 is correct, then we can relax the existence assumption of $d_2\ge 0$ as follows: there exists an increasing and continuous function $d_2(c)$ such that $d_2(0)=0$ and $F(k,c)>-d_1k-d_2(c)$.
-If this conjecture is correct, we can treat technology functions such as $F(k,c)=\sqrt{k}-c^2$.
-However, we should use the above $r(t)$ in the proof of Lemma 5.
-Because $d_2(c(t))$ may be not locally integrable even if $c(t)$ is locally integrable and $d_2(c)$ is continuous, our proof is broken, and thus this conjecture is not true.}
+Later, we will often need the boundedness of $c(t)$ in the proof.
+Therefore, we present two more lemmas.\footnote{We assume that if $W=W_1$, then $\delta_2(c)=d_2c$.
+Actually, the reason why such an assumption is needed is in the proof of Lemma \ref{Lemma5}.
+If $W=W_1$ and $\delta_2(c)\neq d_2c$, then $r(t)$ in the proof of Lemma \ref{Lemma5} may not be locally integrable, and our proof is broken.}

-\textbf{Lemma 4}.
-Suppose that Assumption 3 holds, and choose any nonnegative and locally integrable function $c(t)$ such that $\sup_{t\ge 0}c(t)<+\infty$.
+\begin{lem} Suppose that Assumption 3 holds, and choose any nonnegative, measurable, and bounded function $c(t)$.
 Define